cswpy/SimpleDB/Lab2/README.md

-Daniel Jang, Philip Wang, Suei-Wen Chen
+Daniel Jang, Phillip Wang, Suei-Wen Chen

 # Lab 2 Documentation
 This writeup explains the design choices that we made in the implementation of lab 2.